Skip to Main Content

 • Do the citations listed exist?
 Are they accurate?

-• Is ChatGPT paraphrasing or using entire sections of text that belong to someone else?
+• Is the AI tool's output paraphrasing or using entire sections of text that belong to someone else?

-• Can the information provided by ChatGPT be verified?
+• Can the information provided by the AI tool be verified?

-• Has the information ChatGPT used been peer-reviewed?
+• Has the information the AI tool used been peer-reviewed?

-Finally, students may want to consider whether there is more value to using information from its original source versus what ChatGPT generates.
+Finally, students may want to consider whether there is more value to using information from its original source versus what Generative AI tools generate.

-In most cases, ChatGPT should not be used as an academic source of information.
-If used, it is always best to cite the original sources ChatGPT lists as its citations, especially because ChatGPT and other tools often generate false citations (also known as hallucinations).
+In most cases, AI writing tools should not be used as an academic source of information.
+If used, it is always best to cite the original sources the tool lists as its citations, especially because AI tools often generate false citations (also known as "hallucinations").